sharpmachine/slingstonemedia.com/wp-content/plugins/pretty-link/readme.txt

 * Fixed some issues surrounding keyword content caching in Pro

 == Upgrade Notice ==

+= 1.5.0 =
+* All users should upgrade to this release since it fixes several security vulnerabilities.

 = 1.4.56 =
 * This release fixes several issues including full WordPress 3.1 and MultiSite compatibility.
 So everyone should upgrade to this release.